rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 name stood for "LISt Processor".
 At some point, some folks started thinking of it as "LIst and Symbolic Processor".
 But now it's just Lisp.

+[9] Some people refer to imperative programming as "procedural programming".
+I worry that the term has confusing similarity to "functional programming", particularly since we often treat "procedure" and "function" as the same term [10].

+[10] Some computer scientists suggest that a function's primary purpose is to compute and return a value, while a procedure's purpose is to affect the state of the system.
+In that model, procedures don't usually return values.
+However, like many close distinctions in computing (e.g., argument vs. parameter), the subtlete differences are lost in common usage.

-[9] I think it's the low-order bit, but I'm not sure.
+[11] I think it's the low-order bit, but I'm not sure.
 I can't find the documentation at this moment.

-[10] At least that used to be the case.
+[12] At least that used to be the case.
 I don't know if it still holds.
-I haven't played with Racket innards for awhile.
+I haven't played with Racket innards for some time.

-[11] In case you couldn't tell, "joys" was intended sarcastically.
+[14] In case you couldn't tell, "joys" was intended sarcastically.
 However, Bill Joy was almost certainly a C programmer.

-[12] We will cover coding standards in a future essay.
+[15] We will cover coding standards in a future essay.